Jordan Bardella: Environment

 His positions on environmental and ecological issues are characterized by a desire for political ideological division.
 A fervent defender of the car, he positions himself in favor of meat consumption and "in the fight against constraints in favor of the environment".
 The essayist Pierre Madelin affirms that the party he leads is showing opportunism in appropriating the climate issue and putting it at the service of identity and nationalist themes.
 He thus declares that "The best ally of ecology is the border" and launches alongside Marine Le Pen's "Stop wind turbines" campaign, the latter being considered by Jordan Bardella as a "tragedy for the environment".

 Bardella has stressed that environmental protection should not be left to the political left, but talks about it as a form of patriotism, stating that patriotism means the protection of the people and their environment.
 With that statement he associates the climate crisis with the anti-immigrant stance of the RN, since he agrees with the left wing that the climate crisis will lead to an unstoppable global mass refugee crisis.
 Bardella and the RN base their immigration positions on the pursuit of political and ideological divisions, which must be exploited.
 They want to take advantage of the gap between urban and rural, or peripheral, spaces and attitudes.

-In early 2024, Jordan Bardella took advantage of the 2024 French farmers' protests to launch an offensive against "punitive ecology", which he called "the restrictive standards adopted in France and Europe to restore biodiversity and reduce CO2 emissions."
+In early 2024, Jordan Bardella took advantage of the 2024 French farmers' protests to launch an offensive against "punitive ecology", which he called "the restrictive standards adopted in France and Europe to restore biodiversity and reduce CO_{2} emissions."
 He fueled a divide between "elites versus the people, urban versus rural" to mobilize his electorate.
 Le Monde noted, however, that Jordan Bardella never addressed the issue of sharing "value and responsibility" between the agri-food industry and large-scale distribution, which is considered crucial, particularly by livestock farmers, and that he also never addressed the subject of climate change and its consequences for agriculture.
 Interviewed on 29 January 2024, he declared, regarding Prime Minister Gabriel Attal, "I expect him to renounce the European Green Deal."